#1 – Point of Creation

 Most companies are aware of creation being “a time” when quality is affected, but will often regard its journey from creation to use as a lengthy set of points where this quality is affected.
 While this can be true in the case of computer errors causing miscommunication, focus should strictly be on the creation of data, rather than its path afterward.

 Too often, companies will rely on strict data entry tools to ensure that data is always of the desired quality – forms may ensure that a phone number contains the correct number of digits, the email containing a @ and so on.
-While forms with rules like this are definitely helpful and a good idea to have, they cannot account for all human error.
+While forms with rules like this are definitely helpful and a good idea to have, they cannot account for all human error or validate phone number for connection status.

 Likewise, reliance on the IT department to ensure and regulate data quality is no answer to this problem.
 Quite honestly, this just isn’t their job.
 IT personnel specialize in facilitating the data and the machines that store, retrieve and transmit it.
 They simply aren’t equipped or trained for data quality analysis or control.